 Coordinates: N 54.35247, W 2.97133

-The house is open daily, except Thursday & Friday, from February to November and is also open Thursdays in the summer.
+Hill Top is a short walk along the road from the car park.
+The house is open daily, except Friday, from February to November.
 Closed in winter.
-Admission fee to house which can be very busy and a timed ticket system operates.
-Outside there are attractive gardens, a small gift shop and toilets which are all free entry and open the same time as the house plus weekends in November and December.
-The nearby small car park is free for visitors to the property.
+There is an admission fee to house and gardens, free for National Trust members.
+The ticket office is in the car park.
+The house can be busy so entry is by timed ticket and booking recommended.
+Outside there are attractive gardens, a small gift shop and toilets which are open the same time as the house plus weekends in November and December.
+Occasionally a pop up cafe too.
+The small car park is free for visitors to the property.
 The Tower Bank Arms next door is a quaint looking pub which also has connections with Beatrix Potter.

 From Hill Top car park, turn left on the B5285 towards Hawkshead.
 The road soon follows the picturesque eastern shore of Esthwaite Water.
 Just past the lake the road bends to the left and the village of Hawkshead is ahead.
 Take the right turn to Hawkshead village, still the B5285.
-The first left turn brings you to the village car park.
+The first left turn brings you to the village car park on the left.

 Distance: 24.1 miles